Reviews You Can Rely On

 Limited size

-The Metolius Waste Case is one of the few off-the-shelf big wall waste solutions.
-It comes with everything you need and saves you from a DIY project that doesn't always work that well.
-It's a totally bomber solution where a DIY poop can sometimes self-destruct if not built correctly.
-Most DIY solutions also have a lid that can be easily dropped and are not airtight.
+The Metolius Waste Case is one of the few off-the-shelf big wall waste solutions available on the market.
+It comes with everything you need and saves you from a DIY project that doesn't always work out that well.
+It's a totally bomber solution where a DIY poop can sometimes self-destruct if not built correctly, or even worse become detached from the bottom of your haul bag.

 What's up with the Metolius LoveFest?

-It may seem suspicious to rate Metolius higher than Black Diamond across the board.
+It may seem suspicious to rate Metolius higher than Black Diamond across the majority of the board.
 While we LOVE many BD products, haul bags are just a category where Metolius does better.
-Metolius uses a more durable material and uses a closure system that is more weatherproof and easy to access.
-And the Metolius bags are priced about the same.
+While our testers believe that Metolius uses a more durable material, we like that the new and updated Black Diamond Wall Haulers stand upright even while empty, which creates a nicer packing experience.
+The updated closure system on the Black Diamond bags is also notable and we love the external zipper makes it easier to access smaller items like chap stick, snacks, tape, and other small items without having to open your haul bag on the move.
+The Metolius bags boast a higher price tag and ultimately we think it's worth it when it comes to overall durability.
 We like and have used the BD bags; we just like the Metolius ones better.

 Compare Products